NanoCalc/PLQ-Sim/README.md

 Input example for PBDB-TF/ITIC blend:

-Adicionar figura do input aqui.
+Adicionar figura do input aqui (*download the input file to test the app by clicking here*).

 Demonstration of part of the generated output for PBDB-TF/ITIC blend:

 Adicionar figura do output aqui.

-Test the app using sample data.

 `PLQ-Sim` can also be used online on our website [nanocalc.org](https://nanocalc.org).